datax-official/datax-official/README.md

 ## 🎯 Goals for 2025
 - Get an internship.
-- Complete FYP before September 2025.
+- Complete FYP before October 2025.
-- Publish my Research Paper before Dec-25.
+- Work on Research Paper.
-- Fly out 😄
+- Plan to Fly out 😄

 ---